yangshun/cs1010s/QUICKSTART.md

 Checking out a CVS repository is the equivalent of `git clone` in Git.
 Navigate to the directory that you would like to store the files of the remote repository and enter the following command:

     $ cvs -d :ext:<user>@bleong.ddns.comp.nus.edu.sg:/var/cvsroot/ checkout cs1010s-2013

+The location of the remote repository will be recorded in the `CVS/Root` file.

 --
 #### Step 2: File Management